Devenet/Movies/README.md

 ## Migration from v1 to v2

-Before migrated to v2:
+Before migrating to v2:

 - If you want to keep your logs, you have to rename the file `/data/area-51.txt` into `/data/logs.txt`.
   Otherwise, nothing to do.

-After migrated to v2:
+After migrating to v2:

 - You can delete the obsolete files `/boxoffice.rss` and `/watchlist.rss`.
   You can also add a redirection on your webserver for the previous deleted files to the `movies.rss` file.